-Students in grades 7 - 12 will be issued a photo ID card each year after Clark's Studio has photographed all students.
-Students should keep the previous year's card for use until updated cards are distributed.
-The student must present his ID card in order to check out materials.
-Resources will not be checked out to anyone without a Neshannock ID card or anyone whose ID card has been defaced or mutilated.
+Students in grades 7 - 12 will be issued a photo ID card each year after Clark's Studio has photographed students.
+Students are to keep the previous year's card for use until updated cards are distributed.
+The student must present the ID card in order to check out materials.
+Resources will not be checked out to a student without a Neshannock ID card or with an ID card has been defaced or mutilated.
 This includes but is not limited to covering the picture or cutting out any part of the card.
 The cost of a replacement card is \$3.